“7 WATER FOR AFRICA” PROJECTS FINANCED UNDER THE WATER 5B AND WATER 5C 2015 TOPICS

 Sustainable water supply and sanitation is fundamental to the food security, health, survival, societal well-being and economic growth in Africa.
 Indeed, developing countries are particularly vulnerable to water-related problems, which are expected to be exacerbated in the future by climate change.
 In order to better tackle water-related challenges in Africa, the European Union launched in 2015 two dedicated Horizon 2020 calls: Water-5b-2015 “A coordination platform” and Water-5c-2015 “Development of water supply and sanitation technology, systems and tools, and/or methodologies”.

-The seven Horizon 2020 actions mentioned in this brochure were selected in the context of these two calls.
+The 7 Water for Africa projects mentioned in this brochure were selected in the context of these two Horizon 2020 calls.
 They are expected to encourage:

 − a better preparedness in Africa to address water and climate change vulnerabilities, with less fragmentation of efforts, better monitoring and forecasting tools, and enhanced knowledge sharing and technology transfer;